-Afterwards, if necessary, you will be able to run an anti-virus program to locate and remove the problem before any damage is done.
+Afterwards, if necessary, you will be able to run an antivirus program to locate and remove the problem before any damage is done.

 !
-WARNING ! sk boot sector is to be modified ' to accept write or 'N' to abort write Award Software, Inc. Enabled Activates automatically when the system boots up.
-If anything attempts
+WARNING ! sk boot sector is to be modified ' to accept write or 'N' to abort write Award Software, Inc. Enabled Activates automatically when the system l boots i

-Chapter 3 A ward BIOS Setup 6241 Mainboard

-to access the boot sector or hard disk, partition table will cause a

-warning message to appear.
+Enabled Activates automatically when the system boots up.
+If anything attempts to access the boot sector or hard disk, partition table will cause a warning message to appear.

-Disabled No warning message will appear when anything attempts to access the

-boot sector or hard disk partition table.
+Disabled No warning message will appear when anything attempts to access the boot sector or hard disk partition table.